konata-chan404/Thanos_Bot/README.md

 ![alt text](https://github.com/konata-chan404/Thanos_Bot/blob/master/2019-06-28-14-16-10.gif)

-Here's a link to a video of a big snap with 13 people - https://youtu.be/ZjLBeU8d69A(just keep in mind that this video was made before the list and the quote features were made.)
+Here's a link to a video of a big snap with 13 people - https://youtu.be/ZjLBeU8d69A (just keep in mind that this video was made before the list and the quote features were made.)

 ## How to Use
 Invite the bot into your server and give him admin permissions, then insert your token into the token variable and start the program, the bot only has the *!snap* command, you can toggle between kick and ban mode from the JSON file.
 You can also change the fact that the bot sends a list with the users he snapped and a thanos quote in the JSON file.